As a lover of luxury goods, evident within my previous luxury goods post, I thought it about time to publish my ‘Luxury Addict Tag’ post.

 I echo the sentiments of near all YouTubers and bloggers who have answered this question – anything that is commonly peddled by bloggers and online influencers tend to be over-hyped.

 Further, I would not recommend investing in Louboutin.
-I struggle to reconcile a designer who openly affirms that these expensive shoes are not to be worn frequently.
+I struggle to reconcile a designer who openly affirms that these expensive shoes are not to be worn.
 On the basis of both comfort and your hip-pocket – veer away.